tarantool/doc/doc/tooling/tcm/tcm_cluster_migrations.rst

     The migrations that are already applied are skipped.
 To learn how to find out a migration status, see :ref:`tcm_cluster_migrations_check`.

+Migrations that were created but not saved yet are not applied when you click **Apply**.

 ..  _tcm_cluster_migrations_check: